Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Introduction

 In this paper, we ask if such a phenomenon also has a spatial version.
 Intriguingly, we will see the answer is affirmative and we define the \textit{spatial memory fields} as the change of a gauge field between two spatially distant locations where the field strength associated with the gauge field vanishes.
 Similar to the temporal case, we show that there exist \textit{spatial memory effects} which relate the permanent shifts in the probe quantities between two distant places.

 From the Strominger triangle proposal \cite{Strominger:2017zoo}, we know that temporal conservation and memory effects are related.
 One can ask whether such a relation holds for spatial ones.
 Interestingly, we extract an explicit connection between spatial conservation and spatial memory that reveals an exact analogy with the temporal one.
-However, one may note that here we do not have the notion of ``soft states" and IR physics similar to Strominger ``IR triangle", more precisely we instead consider ``low momentum" physics (along one of the spatial directions) \footnote{We thank M.M.
-Sheikh-Jabbari for bringing this to our attention.}.
+However, one may note that here we do not have the notion of ``soft states" and IR physics similar to Strominger's ``IR triangle", more precisely we instead consider ``low momentum" physics (along one of the spatial directions). \footnote{We thank M.M.
+Sheikh-Jabbari for bringing this to our attention.}

 The organization of this paper is as follows.
 In section \ref{sec:TempvsCons} we briefly review the generalized Noether charge associated with $U(1)$ gauge symmetry in the Maxwell theory and the relation between temporal conservation and Gauss's law.
-Then we illustrate how the spatial conservation similarly leads to generalized Ampere-Maxwell's law.
-After that in section \ref{sec:Conservation-Memory} we propose the notion of spatial memory field and its corresponding probes.
+Then we illustrate how the spatial conservation similarly leads to generalized Ampere-Maxwell's {charge} which the correspondence charge (the generalized electric current) generates a gauge transformation.
+After that in section \ref{sec:Temporal-Spatial-Memory} we propose the notion of spatial memory field and its corresponding probes and explain how the memory field is generated by the generalized electric current.
 Finally, in section \ref{sec:Conservation-Memory} we show how the spatial conservation of generalized Noether charge and the spatial memory effect are connected.